Weam Namou, founder:

 She is a certified Reiki Master, Health Facilitator, a Sikkim Guardian, an ordained minister, and a graduate of best-selling author Lynn Andrews’ 4-year course of study and training in the sacred healing art.

-Born in Baghdad as a Chaldean [Christian Iraqi] I come from a long lineage of Babylonian healers, wordsmiths, and book lovers.
+Born in Baghdad as a Chaldean, I come from a long lineage of Babylonian healers, wordsmiths, and book lovers.
 I was raised in America, I’ve traveled the world, wrote a dozen books, and was taught the art of living by the most amazing healers in America.

-My rich Babylonian heritage, my educational background, my teachings with spiritual masters, and my travels around the world have helped me make connections with people from different walks of life.
+My rich Babylonian heritage which dates back thousands of years, my educational background, my teachings with spiritual masters, and my travels around the world have helped me make connections with people from different walks of life.
 I gained valuable knowledge and a sense of culture from each place, adopting the good and leaving the not so good as I formulated the life I desired as a wife, mother of two, an author, filmmaker, and speaker.

 The most important thing that I learned is that we help write the story of our lives through our thoughts, words, and actions.